 In addition, a one-time credit, resulting from the OPP's reconciliation of the 2017 billing, totals \$74,342.
-These funds are recommended to be distributed to the County's Capital Replacement Reserve - General as a source of funds if the PSB and Council decide to expand the Speed Awareness Sign program that was initiated in 2018.
-In the event such a program is not expanded, the funds will be available for other policing initiatives, including costs to renovate the Hagersville and Caledonia policing suboffices as a result of the Central Administration Building project.
+These funds are recommended to be distributed to the County's Contingency Reserve as a source of funds for significant future increases or variances in municipal operating costs, including policing services.